-- What type of strategy does the EU prefer as a means of supporting international democracy? - To what extent is there a trade-off between interests and ideals in EU foreign policy? - How significant are the policy differences across the various regions where the EU acts? - How far does the emergence of a more multi-polar world compromise the EU's ability to promote democracy and human rights?
+- What type of strategy does the EU prefer as a means of supporting international democracy and human rights? - To what extent is there a trade-off between interests and these rights in EU foreign policy? - How significant are the policy differences across the various regions where the EU acts? - How far does the emergence of a more multi-polar world compromise the EU's ability to promote democracy and human rights?